Skip to main content

 Your support is needed to help make the canals and rivers you love stronger and more resilient against devastating winter storms.

-Please donate today to help our canal and river network hold strong this winter.
+Please donate today to help our waterways hold strong this winter.

 Last year’s response

 Emergency repairs alone cost us £10m last winter after eight named storms.
-Our much-loved canals suffered collapsed walls, landslips, fallen trees and widespread flooding.
+Many of our canals suffered collapsed walls, landslips, fallen trees and widespread flooding.

 Storm Bert brought high winds and torrential rain that left boats adrift and caused severe flooding.
 Shortly after, Storm Darragh triggered a rare Red Weather Warning from the Met Office and felled over 400 trees across the network.